About Binghamton University

-- The Libraries' online gateway (http://www.binghamton.edu/libraries/) provides access to library services and resources, including a next-generation search tool providing a dynamic "one-stop" discovery and delivery service for patrons.
+- The Libraries' website (http://www.binghamton.edu/libraries/) provides access to library services and resources, including the Find It! search tool providing a dynamic "one-stop" discovery and delivery service for patrons.

 The Libraries offer research consultation and reference assistance in person and electronically, customized instruction sessions, library tutorials, and post news/updates through a number of blogs and social media.
 Together with the online gateway, these services give patrons access to innumerable information resources and research tools such as catalogs, research databases, citation databases, subject guides, e-books, and e-journals.
 To learn more about our research services, visit Ask a Librarian at http://www.binghamton.edu/libraries/research/.